mohsen1/serviceworker-loader/README.md

 ### Options

 #### `filename`
 Defaults to `"[name].js"`.
-Specify the file name for generated Service Worker file
+Specify the file name for generated ServiceWorker file

 #### `publicPath`
 Defaults to `"/"`.
 Overrides default `publicPath`.